HumanCellAtlas/dcp2/docs/dcp2_schema_evolution_specs.rst

 Metadata consumers
 ------------------
-- Review the PRs in the timeframe stablished
+- Review the PRs in the established timeframe (2 weeks maximum)
 - Test the metadata updates on their end